vsummet/IntroductionToComputerSystems/Labs/0-Linux.md

 ```ls exer2``` | What happened in the previous step?
 What was the effect of using ```*.txt```?
 ```rmdir exer2``` | finish cleanup

-### Check Yourself
+4. Check Yourself
 At this point, you're starting to build up some knowledge about the basic Linux commands and navigate (via text only!) around the directory hierarchy.
-As a quick recap, you should be able give a 1 sentence explanation about what each of the following commands do.
+At this point, you should be able give a 1 sentence explanation about what each of the following commands do.
 These commands are the absolute essentials in Linux.

 - ```cd```
 - ```touch```